What Are The Least Popular IB Subjects in 2025?

 Can taking a rare IB subject help with university applications?

 The least popular IB subjects aren't unpopular because they're bad.
-They're less common because they're niche, regionally specific, or simply unknown to most students.
+They're less common because they're niche, regionally specific, or unknown to most students.

 References